 '''

 public interface AfterBeanDiscovery {

 public void addDefinitionError(Throwable t);

 public void addBean(Bean<?> bean);

 public void addObserverMethod(ObserverMethod<?> observerMethod);

 public void addContext(Context context);

-public <T> AnnotatedType<T> getAnnotatedType(Class<T> type, String id);

-public <T> Iterable<AnnotatedType<T>> getAnnotatedTypes(Class<T> type);

 }

 '''

 - addDefinitionError() registers a definition error with the container, causing the container to abort deployment after all observers have been notified. - addBean() fires an event of type ProcessBean containing the given Bean and then registers the Bean with the container, thereby making it available for injection into other beans.
-The given Bean may implement Interceptor or Decorator. - addObserverMethod() fires an event of type ProcessObserverMethod containing the given ObserverMethod and then registers the ObserverMethod with the container, thereby making it available for event notifications. - addContext() registers a custom Context object with the container. - getAnnotatedType() and getAnnotatedTypes() returns the AnnotatedType s discovered or added during container initialization.
-If the id passed is null, the container should substitute the container generated id.
+The given Bean may implement Interceptor or Decorator. - addObserverMethod() fires an event of type ProcessObserverMethod containing the given ObserverMethod and then registers the ObserverMethod with the container, thereby making it available for event notifications. - \bullet addContext() registers a custom Context object with the container.